 A build plate with approximately 100 crowns is printed in around three hours using a double laser.
 A single laser needs approximately five hours.

-Crowns, bridges, separators and superstructures as well as all implant-supported objects such as single abutments, telescopic crowns, primary and secondary parts, orthodontic parts, removable partial dentures and partial prostheses can be produced with additive manufacturing.
+Crowns, bridges, separators and superstructures as well as all implant-supported objects such as single abutments, telescopic crowns, primary and secondary parts, orthodontic parts, cast metal partial dentures and partial prostheses can be produced with additive manufacturing.

 Cobalt-chromium and titanium can be effortlessly processed by a 3D printer.
 Thanks to the open system architecture, there are generally no restrictions concerning the material used.
 In addition, plug-and-play solutions facilitate a simple and quick start for many powders.

 It is very easy to set up 3D printers in dental laboratories.
-They fit through a normal standard door and in a lift.
+They fit through a normal standard door and in an elevator.
 They do not need any compressed air and are operated with normal electric power (230V).
 One machine weighs 650 kg (including powder).